Beginners To Advanced Guide To Building A Private Blog Network

 The initial content you add will make a huge difference to how legit your website looks and how likely it is to pass manual reviews in the future.

-I personally recommend you have 2-3 pages and 2-3 posts, but the more the better.
+I personally recommend you have a minimum of 2-3 pages and 2-3 posts.
+The more the better.

 This process is called PBN Padding, you are effectively adding content to the website to hide it’s real use which is for link building.